-The theme for the 2017 contest is: A HIDDEN, UNDERLYING TRUTH.
+The theme for the 2018 contest is: FLAWED REFLECTIONS.
 This may be used literally, metaphorically, etc. Your interpretation of the theme must be integral to the story and not just mentioned in passing.

 Word count for all entries: No minimum, no more than 3500 words.

 Genre: All stories must be of the Science Fiction, Fantasy, or Horror genres.